DyversHands/Open-Development/open-software-developer-contract/legal-terms.md

 ## Stick to the Repositories

-_Developer_ agrees to work on the repositories on the _Work Order_ only, and not to count hours working on any other projects or repositories without prior, written approval from _Blockchain Commons_' technical representative.
+_Developer_ agrees to work on the repositories on the _Work Order_ only, and not to count hours working on any other projects or repositories without prior, written approval from _Dyvers Hands_' technical representative.

 ## Sign Every Commit